 As I mentioned in an entry for Takeshi Kitayama（北山たけし）last night, the latest "Uta Kon"（うたコン）was mostly based on the works of legendary lyricist Yu Aku（阿久悠）, so it was no wonder that the episode went a full half-hour extra beyond the usual 45 minutes.
 Not surprisingly, it was quite the satisfying effort by everyone and personally I was left wanting more.
 I also gave my due to Aku via a two-part article almost a couple of years ago so you can take a look at that after this article.

-The Aku songs were passing by and I just kept saying in my head that I had already written about that so I was starting to get only a little disappointed that I didn't yet come across a tune by the man that I hadn't yet heard.
+The Aku songs were passing by and I just kept saying in my little head that I had already written about that so I was starting to get only a little disappointed that I didn't yet come across a tune by the man that I hadn't yet heard.
 But then, by the time the show was over, I did discover a couple of "new" entries.

 One of those entries is this debut single by enka and kayo singer Mirei Kitahara（北原ミレイ）.
 The lady herself appeared last night on the show to perform this song titled "Zange no Neuchi mo Nai" (No Longer Any Value in Repentance).
 As soon I heard and read the title, I thought that this would have been a good name for some organized crime flick and when I heard the 68-year-old Kitahara sing it in her raspy voice, my feelings were further enhanced.